seveas/python-prctl/docs/index.rst

   This is the set of capabilities used by the kernel to perform permission checks for the thread.

 A child created via :func:`fork` inherits copies of its parent's capability sets.
-See the :manpage:`capabilities(7)` manpage for a discussion of the treatment of capabilities during :func:`execve`.
+See below for a discussion of the treatment of capabilities during :func:`execve`.

 The :attr:`~prctl.capbset` object represents the current capability bounding set of the process.
 The capability bounding set dictates whether the process